lorrli274/next/courses/original/Database Fundamentals/Activities/Columns/04-Column Constraints.md

 A **`NOT NULL`** constraint ensures that the column does not contain `NULL` values. `NULL` is the default value stored in a column if no data is inserted for it when a record is created.

 You can use a `NOT NULL` constraint to force a user of a database to insert data for a column that you expect there to always be data for (like a name, foreign key, or project value).

+--> incl an e.g. (removed from the creating a table lesson)

 ## `DEFAULT` Constraint